 The bill H. 3502 aims to amend the South Carolina Code of Laws by updating Sections 63-7-10 and 63-7-1620, which pertain to the principles of the child welfare system and the legal representation of the Department of Social Services (DSS) in child abuse and neglect cases.
-The amendments clarify that legal representatives of the DSS must prioritize the welfare and safety of children as the primary basis for all recommendations and decisions related to abuse and neglect proceedings.
-Additionally, the bill grants legal representatives sole discretion over decisions in child welfare proceedings, including whether to file petitions in family court.
+The amendments clarify that legal representatives of the DSS must prioritize the welfare and safety of children as the primary basis for any recommendations and decisions made in abuse and neglect proceedings.
+Additionally, the bill grants legal representatives sole discretion over decisions related to child welfare proceedings.

 Specifically, the bill introduces new language that mandates legal representatives to ensure that child welfare and safety are the predominant considerations in their actions.
-It also emphasizes that these representatives have exclusive authority to make decisions regarding the pursuit, settlement, or appeal of cases involving child abuse or neglect.
-The bill is set to take effect upon approval by the Governor.
+It also stipulates that these representatives have exclusive authority to decide whether to file a child abuse or neglect petition in family court, as well as to make decisions regarding the pursuit, settlement, or appeal of any pending actions.
+This legislation is intended to strengthen the focus on child welfare within the legal framework governing child protection cases in South Carolina.

 Statutes affected: